You are here

 If you plan carefully and obtain the necessary course approval prior to studying abroad, it is possible to earn credit toward most majors or minors.

 Seniors please note: First semester seniors are eligible to study abroad provided they meet all eligibility requirements.
-Second-semester seniors or those planning to graduate in May are not permitted to study abroad.
+Second-semester seniors or those planning to graduate in May are not permitted to study abroad on Third-Party provider or exchange programs.
+Graduating seniors are permitted to study abroad on Felician University faculty-led Spring/Summer study abroad programs.

 Graduating on Time